Kashyap-Nirmal/Android_App/README.md

 <br>Creator [`Kashyap Nirmal`](https://github.com/Kashyap-Nirmal/)

 ## Note
-- There are quite a few demos as you might have seen.
-I was under impression that I would merge all the small-small functionalities of these demo into a single app.
-But time did not permit it.
-- Still it was really ***great learning experience***.
-I can make a single application using the ***knowledge of all these demos, and the available codes***.
-I am planning to do it as soon as possible.
 - Some functionalities added in these demos may be borrowed from various internet sources.
 I have added a ***refernces.pdf*** file.
 - Some things added in the README.md file may be borrowed from some other repositories.
 - If any reference is missing for the above two `Credit to the rightful owner.`